We often get questions asking how the CENMAC referral process works. The following will help to explain the process.

 We recommend that parents or carers work with a member of the school’s inclusion team such as the SENCO, Speech and Language Therapist (SLT) or Occupational Therapist (OT) to make the referral.

-For children who are home schooled the parent or carer can make the referral.
+For children who are home schooled – with the LA’s agreement – the parent or carer can make the referral.

 What area does CENMAC cover?

 We work across the Greater London area, with children and young people aged 2 to 25 with Education Health Care Plans (EHCP) in mainstream education, special schools, and those who are home educated.
-We support children and young people in the following local authorities:
+Visit the Make a Referral webpage to view your Local Authority.

 How long does the referral process take?

-Generally, the quicker the school completes and returns the paperwork the quicker an approach to the child or young person’s home LA can be made.
-This does depend on a number of variables so you can expect the process to take from a few weeks and in some cases a few months, while we await the decision from the LA.
+This does depend on a number of variables so you can expect the process to take from a few weeks, and in some cases a few months, while CENMAC awaits the decision from the LA.

 Initial Assessment